 - change regarding the support provided to UK families losing loved ones abroad to homicide or in suspicious or unexplained circumstances

-Social media appeals and support from the public have played a major role in identifying potential evidence and pushing the authorities in Spain to progress lines of inquiry regarding Craig’s and Kirsty’s cases.
+Social media appeals and support from the public have played a major role in identifying potential evidence and pushing the authorities in Spain to progress lines of enquiry regarding Craig’s and Kirsty’s cases.

-Kirsty’s and Craig’s families thank everyone for their amazing continued support.
+Craig’s and Kirsty’s families thank everyone for their amazing continued support.

 - Sunday Mirror: Kirsty Maxwell reconstruction raises questions (2018)